barbajs/barba/source/docs/getstarted/intro/index.md

 ## Intro

-**Barba.js** is a small *(7kb minified and compressed)* and easy-to-use library that helps you create fluid and smooth transitions between your website's pages.
+**Barba.js** — aka *Barba* —  is a small *(7kb minified and compressed)* and easy-to-use library that helps you create fluid and smooth transitions between your website's pages.
 It makes your website run like a **SPA** *(Single Page Application)* and help reduce the delay between your pages, minimize browser HTTP requests and enhance your user's web experience.

 > **Notice**: this guide assumes intermediate knowledge of HTML, CSS, and JavaScript.
 It is worth mentioning that all code examples use ES6+ syntax.
 If you are not comfortable with this syntax, we would encourage you to grasp the basics then come back.
 >